 Are you considering differential gearbox technology as a possible solution to your next rotary motion control application?
-Most people might think about a differential gearbox in the drivetrain of their car.
-Differential gearboxes are also used in a number of automated manufacturing applications to provide static and dynamic rotary motion control.
+Differential gearboxes are used in a number of automated manufacturing applications to provide static and dynamic rotary motion control.
 These gearboxes are often referred to as phase-shifting differential gearboxes due to their ability to adjust the phase or angular position of the output shaft relative to the input shaft providing mechanical or electro-mechanical rotary motion control for virtually any type of rotating manufacturing process.
 The differential action or phase adjustment occurs when a manual or motorized rotation is applied to a third shaft, typically referred to as the control shaft.
 What does this mean to a design engineer or end user?
 The ability to control the position or speed of rotating processes results in increased machine productivity, because there’s less downtime, less material waste, and higher product quality.

 Position food, beverage and pharmaceutical containers for forming ﬁlling and sealing applications.